 When an employee in Ohio is injured on the job or becomes ill due to an occupational disease, the clock that governs eligibility to receive workers’ compensation begins ticking immediately.

-Employees who wait too long to file a work-related injury report, or who fail to meet the specified response times once a claim has been filed, often lose their rights to any benefits, even when they are clearly deserving.
+Employees who wait too long to file a work-related injury report, or who fail to meet the specified response times once a claim has been filed, often lose their rights to any workplace injury benefits, even when they are clearly deserving.

 The Ohio Bureau of Workers’ Compensation (BWC), which is the sole state government agency responsible for the workers’ compensation system, advises those who are injured on the job, or become ill due to work-related activities, to notify their employer and seek medical care immediately.